MAE207-BioinspiredMobileRobotics/Kit-assembly-and-configuration/README.md

 4. Try and test the encoder.
 Run the command ``` print(my_drive.motor0.encoder.pll_pos,my_drive.motor0.encoder.pll_pos)```. (rotate the motor shaft and run this command again and you'll see the change.)

 5. Lastly move the motor a short distance.
 Run the command ``` my_drive.motor0.set_pos_setpoint (a1,a2,a3)```. (a1--position setpoint, a2--feedforward velocity, a3--feedforward current).
 The same with motor1 ``` my_drive.motor1.set_pos_setpoint (a1,a2,a3)```

+6. Step 2-5 can also be achived following the instructions online.

 ## Attach legs